I finished Netflix.

 10. Good Night, and Good Luck (2005).
 A well-crafted reminder of an earlier era of television journalism, when in 1954 newsman Edward R. Murrow brought down demagogic Senator Joseph McCarthy through sheer force of integrity.
 David Strathairn does a masterful job of playing Murrow, and George Clooney co-stars and directs with aplomb, with black-and-white cinematography and carefully staged scenes that truly evoke that golden era.

 9. Broadcast News (1987).
 This was a good comedy when it first came out, mostly because of Holly Hunter's breakout performance.
 Now, I find it a bit heartbreaking to watch.
 The movie is ultimately about journalistic ethics.
 What's the big ethical quandary?
 Hunter's TV news producer breaks up with William Hurt's slick reporter after she discovers that Hurt faked a sympathetic tear on camera in one of his news segments.
 That's all?
 Yep, that's all.
 It was a different world back then.
+I think it's fair to say Hunter's character would not have been a big fan of sponsored content.

 8. The Post (2017).
 The movie tells the story of Katharine Graham, the first female publisher of an American newspaper, and the battle between The Washington Post and The New York Times to break open the Pentagon Papers scandal in 1971.
 But what it's really about is the tightrope that rich and powerful media magnates have to walk when a scandal touches their rich and powerful friends.
 Another standout Meryl Streep performance.

 7. Spotlight (2015).
 I have to start this one with a confession: this is the one entry on this list I haven't actually seen.
-I may break down and watch it eventually, but I have consistently avoided it for five years now so who knows?
+I may break down and watch it eventually, but I have consistently avoided it for six years now so who knows?
 The topic of child molestation makes me physically ill.
 But the Society of Professional Journalists ranked more than 100 films about journalism and put Spotlight at No. 1, so I can't just leave it out.
 According to the SPJ magazine Quill, Spotlight "avoids cluttering the (story) with subplots and unnecessary background on the news team.
 This is a film that trusts its audience to care about what’s important and to respect the work involved in uncovering it."
 OK, I'll watch it.
 Eventually.

 6. Network (1976).
 An anchorman named Howard Beale slowly goes stark raving mad and sees his ratings skyrocket as a result.
 Rather than get him professional help, executives at the UBS television network exploit Beale's newfound popularity and decide to make the rest of the network's news programming just as crazy.
 Sound like anything you've seen on cable lately?
 As Beale puts it in the film's most famous line: "I'm mad as hell and I'm not going to take it anymore!"